Miss Teen USA's former classmate accused as webcam peeper

 “He acknowledges that the violation and the intrusion is a substantial violation of their privacy, their dignity,” said Eisner in a phone interview, adding that Abrahams until recently attended college and is on the autism spectrum which “affects his ability to engage in reciprocal communications.”

-Abrahams is set to appear in court again on November 4, after an indictment is returned against him, Eimiller said.
+Abrahams is set to appear in court again on Nov.
+4, after an indictment is returned against him, Eimiller said.
+(Reporting by Alex Dobuzinskis; editing by Gunna Dickson)